Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 ![image](https://github.com/user-attachments/assets/228fe1bf-d9f6-412d-aae6-e6a79fcaf53f)

-And sure enough if we run `ls -lR` (this being a small snippet of the output)
+And sure enough if we run `ls -lR` (this being a small snippet of the output)...

 ![image](https://github.com/user-attachments/assets/261a16f3-d37e-4c2f-a926-1402b0405538)